Stocks move lower, still head for 3rd straight monthly gain - WTMJ

 “The broad story is one of case counts on the whole being lowered across the majority of the world and vaccines ramping up generally across the world and that’s getting us back to normal,” said Jason Pride, chief investment officer of private wealth at Glenmede.

+The market still has some key concerns, including how government spending will impact taxes and inflation.
+To pay for his plans, Biden has proposed to nearly double the tax rate that Americans who make more than $1 million in a year pay on profits from stocks and other investments.
+The president also wants to impose a 21% minimum tax on corporations’ foreign earnings in a bid to stop companies from stashing profits in countries with low tax rates.

 Treasury yields have stabilized after jumping earlier this year as concerns about inflation rose.
-The yield on the 10-year Treasury slipped to 1.63% from 1.64% late Thursday.
+The yield on the 10-year Treasury slipped to 1.63% from 1.64% late Thursday, and was down from 1.68% at the start of the month.
+Analysts still expects yields to rise again.

+“The longer term trend in yields has turned higher,” said Willie Delwiche, investment strategist at All Star Charts.
+“We need to see German and Japanese yields move higher as well if U.S. Treasury yields are going to resume their ascent.”

-Investors will get another big dose of earnings reports next week, including results from drugmakers Eli Lilly, Merck as well as Pepsi, Colgate-Palmolive, the railroad CSX and drugstore giant CVS.
+Investors will get another big dose of earnings reports to start off May, including results from drugmakers Eli Lilly, Merck as well as Pepsi, Colgate-Palmolive, the railroad CSX and drugstore giant CVS.
 Investors will also get April’s jobs report next week.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.